 - Allow to cool completely before blending (can be done ahead and refrigerated.)

-- Blend to a smooth sauce.
+- Blend to a smooth sauce and refrigerate.

 Pre-heat oven to 350.